 Romi Hoshino, the manager of now-shuttered site Manga-Mura, has been arrested in Manila.
-The site, which was taken offline last April, was frequented by around 100 million people each month and made around 60,000 manga available free of charge, reports AFP.
+The site, which was taken offline in April 2018, was frequented by around 100 million people each month and made around 60,000 manga available free of charge, reports AFP.
 The Japanese government created a special task force to find Hoshino, a Japanese citizen, and launched a manhunt to track him down.

 NHK reports that the investigation was launched after complaints from manga publishers, adding that authorities believe the 27-year-old Hoshino had a central role in running the site.